 This isn't new territory for Cameron.
 A year earlier, he called America "hollowed out" under Donald Trump, saying he felt "safer" in New Zealand, particularly to escape the relentless news cycle around the former (and now current) president.

 Look, Cameron's hardly the first Hollywood figure to criticize American politics from abroad.
-But there's something particularly pointed about a filmmaker who literally invented the phrase "I'll be back" deciding he won't be back.
+But there's something particularly pointed about a filmmaker who literally invented the phrase "I'll be back" deciding he be back.